Noindex vs. Nofollow vs. Disallow

 There are a few standard types of pages that should almost always be noindexed before evaluating performance in search results, assuming this type of content does appear on your website.

 - Category or tag pages on a blog—it might be better for people to find a relevant blog post or the main blog page from the search result.

 - Landing pages—a landing page for an email or advertisement campaign shouldn’t be indexed in a search result since you don’t want organic search traffic coming to this page too.

 - Duplicate content—if two pages share the same content, one of the pages can be set to noindex to prevent the pages from competing against each other to appear in the same search results.

 Generally, robots should be told they can follow all links on a page.
 Being too aggressive in specifying which links to follow or nofollow can begin to look as if the website is attempting to manipulate a robot’s perception of a website.
 This is a practice known as page sculpting, where nofollow commands are used to sculpt how signals from one page are passed to another.
 At best, these attempts to manipulate a robot no longer work.
 At worst, attempts to manipulate robots with rel nofollow can lead to a penalty.

-- Disallow tells a robot not to crawl a page, file, or directory.
-Noindex tells a robot not to index the page.
-Nofollow tells a robot not to follow a specific link or all links on a page.
+- Meta nofollow tells a robot not to follow a specific link or all links on a page.

-For more information on noindex, nofollow, disallow, and other technical SEO subjects, please refer to the Tech SEO Guide in paperback or Kindle on Amazon.
+If you need help, let’s talk before you implement any changes.
+Or, for more information on noindex, nofollow, disallow, and other technical SEO subjects, please refer to the Tech SEO Guide in paperback or Kindle on Amazon.